shiradofu/nice-scroll.nvim/README.md

 -- default values
 {
   -- If true, mappings using v:count1 like 3g; can be used.
-  -- This has effect only on string wrapping. countable = false,
+  -- This has effect only on string mappings. countable = false,
   -- If true, the position where the cursorline will be moved is inverted.
   -- Suppose you configure the plugin to move the cursorline 10 lines below